pnkj999/Visdrone-tracking/README.md

   --model yolo26s.pt
 ```

 The script will automatically overlay the live pipeline FPS speed onto the output video file.
+We have used rtx 5090 for all our experiment with VRAM 32 gb and recorded AVG fps of 9.67